Tips To Get Paid Faster

 There’s nothing worse than confusion during the middle of a project.
 Clarity with your customer from the beginning will ensure you’re both clear on what’s being done and costs involved.
 Consider the expenses any possible additional expenses that may come up.
 Outline and itemise everything so your customer won’t waste time confused over your charges when it comes time to paying you.
 It’s also a good idea to negotiate your payment terms and conditions with your client.
 They may pay every 30 days but if that doesn’t suit your personal requirements, then compromising earlier beats arguing about it later.

 A friendly face and bright white smile will resonate far more than a dull piece of paper.
-Studies show saying please and thank you on your invoice increase your chances of quick payment by more than 5 per cent.
+Studies show saying please and thank you on your invoice increase your chances of quick payment by more than 5%.
 Why not include a handwritten note to your customers so they know they’re personally valued.

 Persistence beats resistance, and in the case of getting paid quicker, forgetfulness.
 Sending periodic reminders in the days leading to your invoice due date can help keep your customer on track with their payments.
 Work out which medium works for you, but phone calls, automated emails and even a friendly face-to-face coffee will keep you top of mind.

-Finally, you can create your invoices using a Microsoft Word, Excel or Google Docstemplate, or use Honcho to send an unlimited invoices, automated reminders and track payments.
+Finally, you can create and send unlimited invoices using Honcho as well as receive automated reminders and track payments.